 Ask your ex to give you information about any future vacation plans.
 Explain that you want to know for safety purposes, not to hinder the plans in any way.
-If he doesn't provide the information in a few days, send a certified letter that politely repeats your request.
+If they do not provide the information in a few days, send a certified letter that politely repeats your request.
 You may want to send a copy to your ex's attorney -- a lawyer can usually convince a client to cooperate, if only to help their case should the matter go to court.

-My ex-husband often returns the kids late after his scheduled visitation.
-I'm worried he may be thinking of not returning them at all one day.
+My ex often returns the kids late after the scheduled visitation.
+I'm worried my ex may be thinking of not returning them at all one day.
 Is there anything I can do?

-It might be possible to clear everything up by talking to your ex about his tardiness.
-He might not know that his actions have caused you so much worry; and he may not understand how the courts look upon this kind of visitation interference or irregularity.
+It might be possible to clear everything up by talking to your ex about the tardiness.
+Your ex might not know that their actions have caused you so much worry; and may not understand how the courts look upon this kind of visitation interference or irregularity.

-If your ex does fail to return the kids, his actions break both criminal and civil law, and also violate the custody and visitation orders that you have in place.
-At this point, the police can step in to recover the children, and they can charge your ex-husband with kidnapping.
-You can also sue him for damages.
+If your ex does fail to return the kids, their actions break both criminal and civil law, and also violate the custody and visitation orders that you have in place.
+At this point, the police can step in to recover the children, and they can charge your ex with kidnapping.
+You can also sue for damages.

-My ex-wife has sole physical custody of our kids, but I have visitation on alternating weekends.
-She just told me that she plans to take a job across the country, however, which would mean that I could only afford to see my kids every few months.
+My ex has sole physical custody of our kids, but I have visitation on alternating weekends.
+My ex just told me of plans to take a job across the country, however, which would mean that I could only afford to see my kids every few months.
 What can I do?